 Say you have two documents and .
 Write these documents as vectors , where is the length of the pooled dictionary of all words that show up in either document.
 An entry is the number of occurences of a particular word in a document.
 Cosine similarity is then (Manning et al. 2008):

 Given that entries can only be positive, cosine similarity will always take positive values.
-The division by the term in the denominator serves to normalize the length of document and bounds values between 0 and 1.
+The denominator normalizes document lengths and bounds values between 0 and 1.

 Cosine similarity is equal to the usual (Pearson’s) correlation coefficient if we first demean the word vectors.

 Consider a dictionary of three words.
 Let’s define (in Matlab) three documents that contain some of these words:

 Documents 1 and 2 have the lowest possible correlation while 2 and 3 and 1 and 3 are somewhat correlated.

 And calculate the values for our word vectors: